Panasonic: Current operations

 As of March 31, 2012, Panasonic employed about 330,000 staff (reduced to around 260,000 by March 2020) and had around 580 subsidiaries.
-Panasonic had total revenues of ¥7,846,216 million in 2012, of which 53 percent were generated in Japan, 25 per cent in Asia (excluding Japan), 12 per cent in the Americas and 10 per cent in Europe.
-The company invested a total of ¥520,216 million in research and development in 2012, equivalent to 6.6 percent of its revenues in that year.
+Panasonic had total revenues of ¥7,846,216 million in 2012, of which 53 per cent were generated in Japan, 25 per cent in Asia (excluding Japan), 12 per cent in the Americas and 10 per cent in Europe.
+The company invested a total of ¥520,216 million in research and development in 2012, equivalent to 6.6 per cent of its revenues in that year.

 In 2012, Panasonic held a total of 140,146 patents worldwide.
 Panasonic was the world's top patent applicant for three decades, from the 1980s to the 2000s.
 According to a research conducted by the European Patent Office in 2020, the number of battery-related patents having been filed by Panasonic from 2000 to 2018 was the second-highest in the world.
-In 2021, the WIPO's annual review of the World Intellectual Property Indicators report ranked Panasonic's number of patent applications published under the PCT System as 10th in the world, with 1,611 patent applications being published during 2020.
-This position is up from their previous ranking as 12th in 2019 with 1,567 applications.
+In 2025, the World Intellectual Property Organization (WIPO)'s Annual PCT Review ranked Panasonic's number of patent applications published under the PCT System as 12nd in the world, with 1,717 patent applications being published during 2024.

-As of July 2020, Panasonic's operations are organised into seven "domain companies": Appliances, Life Solutions, Connected Solutions, Automotive, Industrial Solutions, and two overseas branches overseeing the businesses in the United States and Asia.
+As of July 2020, Panasonic's operations are organized into seven "domain companies": Appliances, Life Solutions, Connected Solutions, Automotive, Industrial Solutions, and two overseas branches overseeing the businesses in the United States and Asia.
 Each of these companies may comprise multiple subsidiaries conducting actual operations.

 Life Solutions

 Panasonic Homes

-Panasonic Homes was a Japanese real estate and construction company and a subsidiary of Life Solutions Company, Panasonic, founded as the housing unit of Matsushita Electric Works in 1963.
+Panasonic Homes (formerly PanaHome) was a Japanese real estate and construction company and a subsidiary of Life Solutions Company, Panasonic, founded as the housing unit of Matsushita Electric Works in 1963.
 In recent years, Panasonic Homes has been involved in developing smart cities.
 In 2019, it was announced that Toyota and Panasonic would initiate a process to merge their housing businesses, Toyota Housing and Misawa Homes from the former and Panasonic Homes of the latter, into a joint venture scheduled to be established in January 2020 and co-controlled by the two parties, named Prime Life Technologies Corporation.

 Connected Solutions

 Panasonic Avionics Corporation

 Panasonic Avionics Corporation (PAC), a subsidiary of Panasonic Corporation of North America and a unit of Connected Solutions Company, Panasonic, is a supplier of in-flight entertainment (IFE) and communication systems.
-Headquartered in Lake Forest, California where engineering, development and testing is performed while system installation, field engineering, major quality functions, certification and program management are performed at the Bothell, Washington facility – Panasonic Avionics Corporation employs approximately 3,300 employees based in over 70 locations worldwide, with major facilities in London, Toulouse, Hamburg, Dallas, Dubai, and Singapore.
+Headquartered in Irvine, California, where engineering, development and testing is performed while system installation, field engineering, major quality functions, certification and program management are performed at the Bothell, Washington, facility – Panasonic Avionics Corporation employs approximately 3,300 employees based in over 70 locations worldwide, with major facilities in London, Toulouse, Hamburg, Dallas, Dubai, and Singapore.
 A majority of the component manufacturing is carried out in Osaka, Japan.

 In February 2017, Panasonic reported that the subsidiary was being investigated by American authorities under the FCPA.